 - Cover the noodles with water and add a dash of salt if desired.
 Boil the lasagna noodles over medium heat until they are tender.
 I typically boil mine for 20 to 25 minutes then drain.

 - To begin layering your Buffalo Chicken Lasana you'll need a nice size casserole dish, I prefer to use an 8x11 size for this recipe.

-- First, start by adding a thin layer of the ricotta cheese layer then top with a layer of the noodles.
+- First, start by adding a thin layer of ricotta cheese layer then top with a layer of noodles.
 Make sure to cover the entire bottom of the casserole dish and cheese mixture with the noodles.

 - Next, add half of the chicken mixture and spread it evenly over the noodles.
 Top that layer with 1/3 of the shredded mozzarella cheese.